near/docs/docs/3.tutorials/crosswords/03-intermediate/02-use-seed-phrase.md

 # Seed phrase and key derivation

-There are two things we'll want to do:
+There are two separate things we'll want to do:

 1. **Create a random seed phrase** for the user when they visit the crossword puzzle.
 This will be used if they win and don't have a NEAR account and wish to create one.
-They can then paste this seed phrase into NEAR Wallet afterward.
+They can then paste this seed phrase into NEAR Wallet afterward to import their account (which is basically like "logging in" and is currently possible at https://wallet.near.org/recover-seed-phrase).
 2. **Turn the crossword solution into a key pair**, instead of just hashing it.

-## Seed phrase
+## near-seed-phrase library

 We can add the `near-seed-phrase` package to our project with: